 The Beaudesert Museum building has three areas:

-The main area has a collection of photographs and written documents along with a comprehensive family history archive and several display cases of collectibles.
-A library of books, covering a broad spectrum of topics, some by local authors both contemporary and historical.
+The main area has a collection of photographs and written documents relating to the crash of the Stinson aircraft and subsequent rescue effort carried out by locals.
+There are several display cases of collectibles and many photographs of the township from early days of settlement.
+A library of books for sale, covering a broad spectrum of topics, some by local authors both contemporary and historical.
+The Museum library also houses a comprehensive family history archive which is available upon request.

 The rear area contains a display of dioramas of local interest along with some of our aforementioned animal drawn vehicles and our prize –